eranmit99/auto-complete-service/README.md

 ## What you get inside?

-two working end point that could be accessed usage example
+two working endpoint that could be accessed

+usage example

 1. Fetch search suggestion according to prefix method
    * method: GET